khaosdoctor/node/doc/api/test.md

   - REPLACEME
 -->

-Sets the current Unix timestamp that will be used as reference for `Date.now`.
+Sets the current Unix timestamp that will be used as reference for any mocked `Date` objects.

 ```mjs
 import assert from 'node:assert';